 Internet of Things 20 Years Before

 True story: Twenty years ago, my university dorm neighbour invented stock market robot trading.
-Arguably crude compared to today’s nano-second trades, but ingenious all the same.
+Arguably crude compared to today’s nanosecond trades, but ingenious all the same.
 We were on the top floor of our building and had gotten our hands on a key to the maintenance hatch so we had roof access (don’t ask…).
-My neighbour put a satellite dish up there picking up the signal from Reuters satellite with continuously updated share prices.
+My neighbour put a satellite dish up there, picking up the signal from Reuters satellite with continuously updated share prices.
 The signal cable from the dish ran down the length of the hall to his dorm room, where it plugged into a 386 desktop PC.
-It had tailor-made software programmed to indicate when certain a stock price rose above or fell under pre-defined levels.
-If this was the case, the modem would dial my friend’s beeper and send a combination of numbers telling him what had happened – so he could run out of class to the pay phone where he would call his stock broker with instructions to sell or buy!
-Not sure he ever made it big as a day trader, but the set-up had the same basic functions as the state-of-the-art systems the big broker firms use today.
+It had tailor-made software programmed to indicate when a certain stock price rose above or fell below pre-defined levels.
+If this was the case, the modem would dial my friend’s beeper and send a combination of numbers telling him what had happened—so he could run out of class to the pay phone, where he would call his stock broker with instructions to sell or buy!
+Not sure he ever made it big as a day trader, but the setup had the same basic functions as the state-of-the-art systems the big broker firms use today.